Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/WiFi/Simple Http Request to Retrieve Webs.rst

 In this example, we use Ameba to be a web client to retrieve information from the Internet.

-First, make sure the correct Ameba development board is selected in "Tools" -> "Board"
+First, make sure the correct Ameba development board is selected in :guilabel:`Tools -> Board`

-Then open "File" -> "Examples" -> "WiFi" -> "SimpleHttpRequest"
+Then open :guilabel:`File -> Examples -> WiFi -> SimpleHttpRequest`

 |image01|